Bicalutamide: Chemistry

 Bicalutamide is a racemic mixture consisting of equal proportions of enantiomers (R)-bicalutamide (dextrorotatory) and (S)-bicalutamide (levorotatory).
 Its systematic name (IUPAC) is (RS)-N-[4-cyano-3-(trifluoromethyl)phenyl]-3-[(4-fluorophenyl)sulfonyl]-2-hydroxy-2-methylpropanamide.
 The compound has a chemical formula of C_{18}H_{14}F_{4}N_{2}O_{4}S, a molecular weight of 430.373 g/mol, and is a fine white to off-white powder.

 The acid dissociation constant (pKa') of bicalutamide is approximately 12.
 It is a highly lipophilic compound (log P = 2.92).
 At 37 °C (98.6 °F), or normal human body temperature, bicalutamide is practically insoluble in water (4.6 mg/L), acid (4.6 mg/L at pH 1), and alkali (3.7 mg/L at pH 8).
 In organic solvents, it is slightly soluble in chloroform and absolute ethanol, sparingly soluble in methanol, and freely soluble in acetone and tetrahydrofuran.

 Bicalutamide is a synthetic and nonsteroidal compound which was derived from flutamide.
 It is a bicyclic compound (has two rings) and can be classified as and has variously been referred to as an anilide (N-phenylamide) or aniline, a diarylpropionamide, and a toluidide.
 The crystalline structure of bicalutamide is represented by a wide variety of conformation-dependent solid forms, including polymorphs, crystal solvates, co-crystals, and others.
+The formation and stabilization of these solid forms are largely governed by the solvent environment, which influences the conformational preferences of bicalutamide molecules as well as the intermolecular interactions established during crystallization.
 The developed structure of the aliphatic fragment promotes the formation of different conformers, thereby opening the potential for creating new solid forms with enhanced characteristics.
 For example, the bicalutamide solvate with DMSO demonstrated a concentration increase of up to 3.3 times compared to form I. A similar trend is observed for the metastable form II and the amorphous state, with concentrations of approximately 3.0 × 10^{−7} and 3.3 × 10^{−7} m.f., respectively, which are more than twice those of the stable form I.